MartinNguyen03/IBM-AI-Pet/README.md

 ```
 python3 athena.py
 ```
+athena.py is the top level class the encasulates the watson.py code with some computer vision code to recognise and react to a users emotion by changing the emotional display on the screen

 /athena/watson.py includes the speech-to-text, WatsonX Assistant and text-to-speech code.
 To run the code, cd into the athena folder and run the following command in the terminal:
 ```